 One way to do this is to open the air intake fully before starting the fire.
 This allows heated air to flow freely through the stove and chimney, creating a strong draft that pulls smoke up and out of the chimney.

-Once the fire is established, you can adjust the air intake to control the temperature and rate of burn.
+After establishing the fire, you have the ability to regulate the temperature and burn rate by adjusting the air intake.
 Always be cautious when working with wood-burning stoves or any other heating appliance and follow all manufacturer instructions and safety guidelines.

 The baffle plate work can also help reduce the amount of creosote buildup in the chimney, which can be a fire hazard if not properly cleaned.